 Research by KPMG found that technology will be key to success for the construction industry in the future.
 They identified three segments of the construction industry when it comes to technology:

 - Bottom 20 percent: Behind the curve

-In their Global Construction Survey 2019, KPMG found the need for those to adopt technology in the bottom 20 percent of adopting technology “is considerably more urgent, if not existential.”
+In their survey, KPMG found the need for those to adopt technology in the bottom 20 percent of adopting technology “is considerably more urgent, if not existential.”

 However, technology doesn’t have to be a complete overhaul of your processes.
-Rather, you can ease into it with a simple time-tracking solution that simplifies payroll and scheduling, for example, and then gradually increases to include job management, GPS tracking, and reporting.
+Rather, you can ease into it with a simple construction software with a time-tracking solution that simplifies payroll and scheduling, for example, and then gradually increases to include job management in construction, GPS tracking, and reporting.

 Once you have your contract and understand what your customer expects, make sure you don’t compromise on materials.
 Check that all materials incorporated into the structures and buildings meet the quality requirements and the project specifications.
 Ensure that you order materials of the correct specifications.

 For example, make sure your electrician knows what type of Romex to bring for the specific job they’re doing.
 Check the materials when they arrive to ensure that they aren’t damaged and that they’re of the correct specification.

 Reject items that are damaged or aren’t correct and advise the supplier immediately, then mark the items clearly as being non-compliant so they aren’t accidentally used.

 4. Ensure safety and compliance